jacopocarotenuto/PoCS_Project/code/README.md

 ## Task 15
 This folder contains the script to execute task 15 ( `task15.jl` ) and a "Plots" folder for the output plots.
 To run the code these are the instructions:
-1. Make sure you are either in the root directory of the repository or in the code folder: so `PoCS_Project`.
+1. Make sure you are in the root directory of the repository: so `PoCS_Project`.
 2. From the bash terminal, run the following command: `julia code/task_15/task15.jl`.
 This will execute the script.

 ## Task 34
 This folder contains the script to execute task 34 ( `task34.jl` ) and a "Plots" folder for the output plots.
 To run the code these are the instructions:
-1. Make sure you are either in the root directory of the repository or in the code folder: so `PoCS_Project`.
+1. Make sure you are in the root directory of the repository: so `PoCS_Project`.
 2. From the bash terminal, run the following command: `julia code/task_34/task34.jl`.
 This will execute the script.

 ## Task 44